-You can also enable API token authentication for URL purge requests using VCL Snippets (/vcl/vcl-snippets/using-regular-vcl-snippets/):
+You can also enable API token authentication for URL purge requests using VCL Snippets:

 - 1. Log in to the Fastly web interface and click the Configure link. - 2.
 From the service menu, select the appropriate service. - 3.
-Click the Configuration button and then select Clone active.
+Click the Edit configuration button and then select Clone active.
 The Domains page appears. - 4.
 Click the VCL Snippets link.
 The VCL Snippets page appears. - 5.
 Click Create Snippet.
 The Create a VCL snippet page appears.